All Episodes

 You hire these guys.

-They probably would volunteer and say, we don't have the money, can you help us out?
+They probably would volunteer and say, We don't have the money.

-And it's got to be followed up with, okay, no kid gets in the school without the proper ID.
+And it's got to be followed up with: okay, no kid gets in the school without the proper ID.

-I can't get in any building In New York without a license.
+I can't get in any building in New York without a license.

 If I go to the buildings that I work in, I can't get in without my ID.

-You know, I can't tell you how many times, you know, I've I've gone to work and I don't have my ID that day.
+You know, I can't tell you how many times, you know, I've gone to work and I don't have my ID that day.

-And they say, Hi, Mr. Hannity, and I said, Yeah, I forgot my ID, and they say, You've got to sign in at the front desk, and I better have my other ID with me or else I'm in trouble.
+And they said, You got to sign in at the front desk, and I better have my other ID with me or else I'm in trouble.

 And they know exactly who I am.